JoaquinCardonaRuiz/website/index.md

 Some of the tools I've gotten great at along the way: Python, TensorFlow + Keras, Numpy and SciPy, NLTK, SQL, MongoDB, Flask, RESTful APIs.

+Some of the talents I've acquired: Statistics, parallel computing, teamwork, lateral thinking, project management and a great deal of patience.

 ## Documents
 * <a href="/website/cv">Curriculum Vitae<a/>